davidsebesta1/LuaLabPlugin/Docs/Objects/Facility/TeslaGate.md

 # Tesla Gate

 ## About
-An object representing a single tesla gate, allowing you to control it.
+An object representing a single tesla gate, allowing you to control it.<br>
+All tesla gates instances can be retrived by `Facility.TeslaGates`.

 ## Properties
 `Room` - Readonly value about the room this tesla is in.